kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

-    COUNT(*) as TotalEmployees,                    -- Counts all rows COUNT(Phone) as EmployeesWithPhone,            -- Counts non-NULL phones only COUNT(MiddleName) as EmployeesWithMiddleName,  -- Counts non-NULL middle names AVG(BaseSalary) as AvgSalary,                 -- NULLs ignored in average SUM(BaseSalary) as TotalSalary                -- NULLs ignored in sum FROM Employees
+    COUNT(*) as TotalEmployees,                    -- Counts all rows COUNT(Phone) as EmployeesWithPhone,            -- Counts non-NULL phones only COUNT(MiddleName) as EmployeesWithMiddleName,  -- Counts non-NULL middle names AVG(e.BaseSalary) as AvgSalary,                 -- NULLs ignored in average SUM(e.BaseSalary) as TotalSalary                -- NULLs ignored in sum FROM Employees
 WHERE IsActive = 1;